 Following registration, electronic devices are wiped of any and all data in accordance with Department of Defense (DoD 5520) standards and National Institute of Standards and Technology, Guidelines for Media Sanitization (NIST 800-88) protocol.
 Devices are then repurposed, sorted for parts or finely shredded by our state-of-the-art shredders, where they are broken down into commodities and sent to our downstream partners.

-ERI maintains strict zero-export, zero-landfill policies, further protecting devices and reducing liability by ensuring no part of a device ever ends up in a landfill or abroad.
+ERI maintains a strict zero-export policy, further protecting devices and reducing liability.
 Certified by both e-Stewards and R2, ERI guarantees total data destruction in an environmentally responsible manner.

 The amount of sensitive personal and financial information stored on medical hard drives is attracting more and more hackers and thieves.
 Don’t let your facility be the next big data breach.
 Call ERI today at 1-800-ERI-DIRECT or request a quote to find out how we can help protect you and your patients.